markjaquith/login-logo/readme.txt

 == Changelog ==

+= 0.7 =
+* The "title" attribute of the header link matches the WordPress site title instead of saying "Powered by WordPress"

 = 0.6 =
 * You can provide `login-logo-site-{$blog_id}.png` to have a different logo per multisite site.
 * Support for WordPress 3.4